microsoft/vscode-dev-containers/CONTRIBUTING.md

 ### What makes a good Dev Container Definition?

-A good definition in this repository will solve a common developer setup problem, illustrate a unique container runtime configuration, highlight an important tip or trick, or provide a good template for devlopers getting started to customize for their own needs.
-They're not intened to be exhastive or cover every possible scenario or framework combination.
+A good definition in this repository will:

+- Solve a common setup or installation challenge
+- Illustrate a unique container runtime configuration
+- Highlight an important tip or trick
+- Or provide an easy to understand template for devlopers that are just getting started with dev containers.

+Since devcontainer.json can be commited to a source code repository, the definitions here are not intended to cover every possible permutation.
 When thinking about contributing a new dev container definition, consider the following questions:

 1. How different is the scenario you are interested in from other dev container definitions in the repository?
     - Does it drive significantly different extension, runtime, configuration requirements?